koek67/resume-builder/README.md

 ## Installation

 The entire library is a single python file `resume_builder.py`.
-Download this file
+Download this file.

 ## Usage